shuriinc/TheApp/README.md

 This is an Ionic single page application.
 Entry point is index.html.
 It is meant to be built on Adobe PhoneGap.
 See the config.xml file.

-## USAGE

-Documentation is included as groff manuals. [`aur(1)`](man1/aur.1) contains a general overview, instructions on creating a local repository, and several examples.

 ## MIT LICENSING